-Healthy Streets Everyday partners learn from Oslo’s transformation22nd November 2019 / Posted by Joshua West
+Healthy Streets Everyday partners learn from Oslo’s transformation22nd November 2019 / Posted by CRP Team

 On Friday 1st November, Cross River Partnership hosted a special webinar with Kristine Solgaard and Terje Elvsaas from the Olso Liveability Programme, as part of a best practise knowledge sharing event for present Healthy Streets Everyday (HSE) project partners.